nullobject/fkit/README.md

 FKit is a [functional
 programming](http://en.wikipedia.org/wiki/Functional_programming) library for
 JavaScript.
-It is made up of a small number of functions and classes which are squarely focused on every-day utility.
-This provides developers with functional programming "building blocks" that they can use to write better, more expressive code.
+It consists of a small number of functions and classes that are squarely focused on everyday utility.
+This provides developers with the functional programming "building blocks" that they can use to write better, more expressive code.

 ## Examples